Our Mission and Vision

 The Women's Committee shall*:

-- Encourage women to participate more fully in union activities.
+- Encourage all women and allies to participate more fully in union activities.

-- Provide advocacy and assistance to women in SGEU, in achieving and maintaining their rights.
+- Provide advocacy and assistance to women, in achieving and maintaining their rights.
+Share and celebrate the success of women.

-- Send the chair or designate from the SGEU Women's Committee to the National Union of Public and General Employees (NUPGE) Women's Committee meetings.
+- Send the chair or designate from the SGEU Women’s Committee to the NUPGE Advisory Committee on Women’s Issues (ACWI) Committee meetings.
 This member is required to report back, this should be reflected in the meeting minutes.

 *As outlined in the Article 6.10.15 in the SGEU Constitution